zjseales/MinesweeperChallenge/MinesweeperUnity/README.txt

 (Currently unfinished - 25/04/2023)
 TO DO:
-- Once all non-mines have been revealed, automatically flag all unrevealed squares.
 - Add explosion particle effect with sound.
 - Allow custom game creation, possibly use sliders to avoid invalid input checks.
 - Add a timer.